Intrinsically Motivated Compositional Language Emergence: gComm environment

-A crucial step towards studying language \textit{acquisition} in agents is to endow them with the ability to communicate.
-At the same time, an agent must rely on a robust human-machine interface so that it can learn from sophisticated human instructions.
-The proposed environment, gComm, augments both the aforementioned features in a 2D-grid environment, using a pair of bots, a stationary speaker and a mobile listener, that process the language instruction and the grid-view, respectively.
-More importantly, gComm provides several tools for studying different forms of communication with meaning grounded in the states of the grid world.
+gComm (Figure~\ref{figure:gcomm}) environment is designed to study grounded language acquisition.
+It comprises a 2-d grid with two agents -- a stationary speaker, and a mobile listener, connected via a communication channel, exposed to a set of tasks in a partially observable setting.
+The speaker's input is a natural language instruction that contains the target and task specifications, and the listener's input is its grid-view.
+To complete the tasks, the agents must develop some form of communication.

 In our experiments, we use a $4 \times 4$ grid.
 Cells in the grid contain objects characterized by certain attributes like shape, size, color and weight.
-These objects can either be the \textit{target} object or the \textit{distractor} objects.
-Distractors have either the same color or the same shape (or both) as that of the target.
-In our experiments, we keep the number of distractors fixed ($= 2$) as the languages can be sensitive to their count and distribution \cite{lazaridou2018emergence}.
-The listener and the objects may spawn at any random location on the grid.
-Given an instruction, it is first processed using a parser to $\langle\mathrm{VERB}, \{\mathrm{ADJ}_i\}_{i=1}^{3}, \mathrm{NOUN}\rangle$ and then fed to the speaker\footnote{$\mathrm{VERB}$: task (`walk', `push', `pull'); $\mathrm{ADJ}$: object attributes like color (`red', `blue', `yellow', `green'), size (`small', `big') and weight (`light', `heavy'); $\mathrm{NOUN}$: object shape (`square', `circle', `cylinder', `diamond')}.
-The speaker transmits the same using a set of one-hot encoded messages to the listener which, then, processes the grid representation and the received messages to achieve the given task.
-The grid input can either be an image input of the complete grid or a $\{0,1\}^{d_{grid}\times 4\times 4}$ vector array, where each cell is represented using a $d_{grid}$-dimensional encoding.
-In our experiments, we use the latter representation.
-Details about gComm are provided in Appendix~\ref{appendix:environment}.
+These objects can either be the \textit{target} object (\textit{green cylinder} in Figure~\ref{figure:gcomm} Left) or the \textit{distractor} objects.
+Distractors have either the same color or the same shape as that of the target.
+The listener and the objects spawn at any random location on the grid.
+Given an instruction, it is first processed using a parser to $\langle\mathrm{VERB}, \{\mathrm{ADJ}_i\}_{i=1}^{3}, \mathrm{NOUN}\rangle$ and then fed to the speaker\footnote{$\mathrm{VERB}$: task (`walk', `push', `pull', `pickup'); $\mathrm{ADJ}$: object attributes like color (`red', `blue', `yellow', `green'), size (`small', `big') and weight (`light', `heavy'); $\mathrm{NOUN}$: object shape (`square', `circle', `cylinder', `diamond')}.
+The speaker transmits the input using a set of one-hot encoded messages to the listener which, then, processes the grid representation and the received messages to achieve the given task.
+The grid input is a $\{0,1\}^{d_{grid}\times 4\times 4}$ vector array, where each cell is represented using a $d_{grid}$-dimensional encoding.
+Details about gComm and its additional features are provided in Appendix~\ref{appendix:environment}.